-As a part of the program fees, each player will be given two practice / game shirts.
-Players should wear one of these shirts to each practice and bring both on game day.
-Additionally, players should dress for the weather (shorts or pants) and wear / bring the following:
+Each player will be given a red and a black shirt.
+Players should wear either the red or black shirt to each practice and bring both shirts on game day.
+Additionally, players should dress for the weather and wear / bring the following:

 – Shin Guards